Helping travelers to Italy since 2008

 Perhaps that's the

-The Pantheon is so appealing because it's on a scale that we can all
+answer?
+The Pantheon in Rome is so appealing because it's on a scale that we can all

 take in, understand and relate to.
 All I know is that each time I